PET scanPositron emission tomography

 - Problem with organ function

-It is possible, although very unlikely, to have an allergic reaction to the radioactive substance.
+Rarely, people may have an allergic reaction to the tracer material.
 Some people have pain, redness, or swelling at the injection site.

 It is possible to have false results on a PET scan.
 Blood sugar or insulin levels may affect the test results in people with diabetes.